sygic-travel/android-sdk/README.md

 ## Usage Introduction

 This example shows how to use the SDK to fetch a representative set of data.
-To define set of places you need to create a [Query](http://docs.sygictravelapi.com/android-sdk/0.2.0/com/sygic/travel/sdk/model/query/Query.html) which describes the places which will be fetched - see [API documentation](http://docs.sygictravelapi.com/0.2/#section-places).
+To define a set of places you need to create a [Query](http://docs.sygictravelapi.com/android-sdk/0.2.0/com/sygic/travel/sdk/model/query/Query.html) which describes the places which will be fetched - see [API documentation](http://docs.sygictravelapi.com/0.2/#section-places).

-Let's define a set of Places we want:
+Let's define a set of places we want:

 - placed in _London_
 - marked as _Points of interest_